Matrix integrals $\&$ finite holography: Non-planar contribution

 up to order $\mathcal{O}(1/N^4)$ corrections.
 Expanding all three terms in (\ref{eq:expre}) and evaluating $h_0(\boldsymbol{\alpha}) $ for small $\boldsymbol{\alpha}$ we find up to powers of order $\mathcal{O}(1/N^2)$

 Note that we encounter an ambiguity in choosing $r_{0}(x,\boldsymbol{\alpha})$ since it is the solution of an $m^{\mathrm{th}}$ order polynomial.
 We pick the solution yielding the on-shell value (\ref{eq:Scriticality}) when evaluating the $\mathcal{O}(N^0)$ integral along $\gamma_\star^{(m)}$.
 Evaluating the second line in the above expression is in general difficult however to get the coefficient of the log-divergence we only care about the first integral.
 To further simplify our analysis we zoom into the multicritical point $\boldsymbol{\alpha}_c$ (\ref{eq:defalphac}).
 The non-analytic behaviour of (\ref{eq:F0F1}) occurring for $\boldsymbol{\alpha}= \boldsymbol{\alpha}_c$ close to the upper boundary, equals the non-analyticity observed upon considering small deformations away from the multicritical point only after evaluating the integral.
-We obtain for $m=3$ and $m=4$\footnote{The additional factor of two compared to \cite{Bershadsky:1990xb} appears because we are dealing with even matrix polynomials (\ref{eq:defVm}) as explained by \cite{Seiberg:1990eb} }
+We obtain for $m=3$ and $m=4$

 where the subscript indicates the leading non-analyticity.
-For general $m\geq 3$ we conjecture
+For general $m\geq 3$ one finds \cite{Gross:1989vs}

 and the coefficient of the log agrees with the coefficient of the log of the torus partition function (\ref{eq:Log_divergence_continuum}) of the continuum theory.
-For $m=2$ and the generalisations thereof discussed in section \ref{singlePD} on the other side we obtain
+For $m=2$ and the generalisations thereof discussed in section \ref{m2review} on the other side we obtain

 As a final remark we note that $\mathcal{{F}}_m^{(1)}(4\alpha_2,\ldots, 2m\alpha_m)$ counts leading non-planar diagrams.
 More explicitly it counts diagrams whose vertices are emanating four or $2m$ edges and which can fit on a surface of genus one.
 As an example, a perturbative analysis of (\ref{eq:F0F1}) using $r_0(x,\boldsymbol{\alpha})$ and $r_2(x,\boldsymbol{\alpha})$ for $m=3$ easily reveals